RCIC-UCI-Public/website-rcic/docs/source/help/faq.rst

 Please see :ref:`data transfer` section.

-How do I use Filezilla with DUO?
+How do I use FileZilla with DUO?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Please see :ref:`filezilla duo`.